Chocolate Cake Mix Pudding Flavor: 7 Best Must-Have Options

 - Peanut butter frosting

-2. Vanilla Pudding: Best All-Around Choice
+2. Vanilla Pudding: The Best All-Around Option

 - Vanilla buttercream